 -Must select a subject of study that pertains to OFID’s core mission, such as: economics of development (poverty reduction, energy and sustainable development), environment (desertification), or other related science and technology fields.

-How to Apply: Applicants must complete the on-line application.
-Within the on-line application, applicants must upload the required documents as listed below:
+Supporting Documents: Applicants must upload the required documents as listed below:

 -A scanned copy of the applicant’s passport.